-Drill hole 87-02 located ~1.2 kilometres to the east of hole 128 intersected 11.73 metres of 1.31 g/t Au within 225.85 metres of 0.27 g/t Au.
+Drill hole 87-02 located ~1.2 kilometres to the east of drill hole 128 intersected 11.73 metres of 1.31 g/t Au within 225.85 metres of 0.27 g/t Au.

-The Outlaw zone represents a new sediment hosted discovery by Brixton Metals in 2014 and is not included in the SRK resource estimate.
+The Outlaw Zone represents a new sediment hosted gold-silver zone and is not included in the SRK resource estimate.
 Gold mineralization is hosted by interbedded siltstone and greywacke of Triassic age in upper Stuhini Group.
 Sediments generally are striking east-west for more than 4 km and are moderately dipping to the north.
-Host sediments are intruded by Cretaceous granodiorite and jurassic rhyodacite dykes and sills.
+Host sediments are intruded by Cretaceous granodiorite and Jurassic rhyodacite dykes and sills.
 Mineralization occurs as disseminated, stringers semi-massive to rarely massive pyrrhotite, pyrite and lesser bismuth, marcasite and electrum.
-The Outlaw zone has the potential to be a large scale bulk tonnage target supported by a ~3 km by ~1 km gold in soil-talus fines anomaly including associated (Au, Ag, As, Sb, Bi).
-Favourable geology trends east-west and has a high magnetic gradient signature.
+The Outlaw zone target is supported by a ~3 km by ~1 km gold in soil-talus fines anomaly including associated (Au, Ag, As, Sb, Bi).
+Favorable geology trends east-west and has a high magnetic gradient signature.

 Recent works by the B.C.
-Geological Survey discovered that most of the major deposits in the NWBC occur within 2 km of a regional stratigraphic contact referred to as the Triassic-Jurassic Red line marker.
-The significance for the Thorn project is that this Redline marker exists on the property and has yet to be the focus of exploration activities.
+Geological Survey discovered that most of the major deposits in located in Northwest British Columbia appear to occur within 2 kilometers of a regional stratigraphic contact referred to as the Triassic-Jurassic Red line marker.
+The significance for the Thorn project is that this Redline marker exists for a considerable distance on the property and has yet to be the focus of exploration activities.
+The Outlaw Zone and Chivas Zones fall within the Red-line marker attributes.

 Quality control and quality assurance protocols for both core samples were developed by Brixton Metals and were analyzed independently by Geospark Consulting.
 Quality control samples were inserted into the drill core sample stream randomly with one blank, one standard, and one duplicate within every 20 core samples.
 The blank samples were composed of red scoria.
-The standards were alternated between CDN-ME-1101, CDN-ME-1301, and CDN-ME-1305 from CDN Resource laboratories Ltd. of Langley, British Columbia.
+The standards were alternated between CDN-ME-1101, CDN-ME-1301, and CDN-ME-1305 from CDN Resource Laboratories Ltd. of Langley, British Columbia.